 Habitual intake of processed meats may promote the development of lung cancer.
 This study examined the consumption of processed meats in relation to the development of lung cancer.
 Researchers assessed the dietary and health records of over 4,000 Italian men and women who participated in the Environment And Genetics in Lung cancer Etiology (EA...

 Health - Food - Science - Community

-Frequent consumption of red and processed meats may facilitate the development of bladder cancer.
+Regular consumption of coffee may promote the development of bladder cancer.

-A surge in bladder cancer risk is associated with high intake of red and processed meats.
+A surge in prostate cancer risk is associated with low, moderate, and heavy consumption of alcohol.

-Eating generous portions of fiber from vegetables regularly may help thwart the formation of cancerous cells and tumors in the breast.
+Habitual drinking of soft drinks may promote the formation of cancerous cells and tumors in the pancreas.